fedefloris/Malloc/README.md

 The binary [buddy system](https://en.wikipedia.org/wiki/Buddy_memory_allocation) uses blocks that are only power of 2.

-Each block has a header that contains some metadata.
+Each block has a header of 16 bytes that contains some metadata.

-Block structure:
 ```
  __Block_header______Payload_________
 |_______________|____________________|   the payload is the usable part of the block,